hashicorp/terraform-sentinel-policies/aws/aws-functions/docs/validate_provider_in_allowed_regions.md

 }
 ```

-This function is used by the `filter_providers_by_regions` function of the aws-functions module.
+This function is used by the `providers_by_regions` function of the aws-functions module.